jkmackie/means_and_outliers/README.md

 **Build intuition for harmonic, geometric, and arithmetic means.**
 ***

 We commonly summarize many numbers with a single number.
 The number is often an average.
-But, different averages with different properties.
+Different averages have different properties.

 We will discuss the arithmetic mean, geometric mean, and harmonic mean.
 Each has a different sensitivity to outliers.
 And each has use cases.